uwaudio/SHT_ChromePlayerRemoter/README.md

 ---
 ## Technical Details

-  A simple test of [Qt](https://github.com/qt), using Apple Script to simulate keyboard control.
+  A small tool made of [Qt](https://github.com/qt), using Apple Script to simulate keyboard control.
 A part of my SmartHomeTools.

   In AppleScript part, simply using the System Event's "KeyStroke" to simulate a keyboard activity.
   And then, tell process Google Chrome.
 So that if you are already watching a Video on web site.
 It can control the video play/pause.